neo4j/neo4j-dotnet-driver/Neo4j.Driver/Neo4j.Driver.TestKitBackend/README.md

 }
 ```

-The second one reads a property directly instead of awaiting a driver call, and resolves a `RegistryObject<IAsyncSession>` instead of a `RegistryObject<IDriver>`: the pattern is the same regardless of which registered type or which kind of driver access is involved.
+The second one reads a property directly instead of awaiting a driver call, and resolves a `Stored<IAsyncSession>` instead of a `Stored<IDriver>`: the pattern is the same regardless of which registered type or which kind of driver access is involved.
-No registration step, no envelope wiring, and no manual name mapping are required beyond declaring the `RegistryObject<T>` property; once the file exists and the project builds, testkit can send the request and get the response back.
+No registration step, no envelope wiring, and no manual name mapping are required beyond declaring the `Stored<T>` property; once the file exists and the project builds, testkit can send the request and get the response back.

 Both examples resolve an existing handle rather than creating one.
 For a message that creates a driver object and registers it, see `Messages/NewDriver.cs`: